campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 Secondly, I want to shout out <a href="https://www.rtings.com/">RTings</a>.
 I've sourced some of their images in this article, and in general, I've used their articles for my own edification and when buying my own gear.
 They are independently funded, so if you have the means, throw some support their way.

 ## Essential concepts
-Before making any decision about what to purchase, it's important to understand the basic concepts of display technology so that you can make meaningul comparisons between displays on your own.
+Before making any decision about what to purchase, it's important to understand the basic concepts of display technology so that you can make meaningful comparisons between displays on your own.
 The main concepts are covered in the subsections below:

 ### Resolution
 Resolution refers to how many pixels are on the screen, often abbreviated to acronyms like "1080p", "4K", etc. Increasing the number of pixels on the screen allows you to discern more detail in any given image.
 See the chart below illustrating the difference in pixel count between the various resolution categories: